tomgxz/Kraken/REPORT.md

   > The visual aspect of any program is key - if it doesn't look good, is too cluttered, or doesn't look easy to understand, it will put people off using it.
 Nailing the design is an important aspect of any project, and you should make sure to prioritise it.
 Another thing to consider is site speed - if it takes forever to update the website, or it lags when you move things around, it will make people not want to use it.
 Other than that, you've got the other customisation features, organising objects, styles, content management, SEO customisability, and so on.

   5. Programming methods
-  > I'd suggest using Flask for this project, as you are already quite used to python, and it is easy to set up.
-The go to frontend languages would be HTML, CSS and JS.
-Testing isolated features throughout will make the development faster, and make it easier to link components together.
+  > I'd suggest using Flask for this project, as you are already quite used to Python, and it is easy to set up.
+The go-to frontend languages would be HTML, CSS and JS.
+Testing isolated features throughout will make the development faster and make it easier to link components together.

   6. Other comments
   > Make sure you talk to your other stakeholders throughout to ensure that the final project will be something they'll want to use - their input can be vital.